-Each part in PDXpert PLM software has a Source list, which is a ranked set of approved vendor parts.
-This application note suggests which sources should be included by the design team, and why vendors' ("OEM") parts are preferred over distributors' part numbers.
+Each part in PDXpert PLM software has a Source list, which is a ranked set of approved manufacturer parts.
+This application note suggests which sources should be included by the design team, and why original equipment manufacturers' parts are preferred over distributors' part numbers.

 A part's approved sources list

-Industrial, commercial and consumer products are usually a unique combination of internally-designed and externally-sourced components.
-Screws, resistors, paint, and other off-the-shelf items are acquired to fulfill standard functions.
-Often these parts are available at little cost from several different mass producers, any one of which is equally suitable for fulfilling the requirement.
+Industrial, commercial and consumer products often combine internally-designed and externally-sourced components.
+Screws, resistors, paint, and other off-the-shelf items may be acquired from any producer that fulfills the requirement.

-Every purchased part in your warehouse has at least one, and preferably several, approved vendor sources.
-Multiple vendor parts are interchangeable with each other when their relevant functional and physical properties are equivalent.
-Part interchangeability — that is: form, fit, or function equivalence - implies that any approved source can be used for the application.
+Every purchased part in your warehouse has at least one, and preferably several, approved original equipment manufacturer ("OEM") sources.
+Multiple OEM parts are interchangeable with each other when their relevant functional and physical properties are equivalent.
+Part interchangeability — that is: form, fit, and function equivalence — ensures that any approved source can be used for the application.

 Who creates & conforms to the specification?